ktor-doc-jp/ktor-doc-jp/quickstart/guides/ssl.md

-This command will start a HTTP web server in the specified port (that must be available as port 80 in the public network, or you can forward ports in your router to 80:8889, and the domain must point to your public IP), it will request a challenge, and will expose the `/.well-known/acme-challenge/file` with the proper content, will generate a domain private key, and will retrieve the certificate chain:
+This command will start a HTTP web server in the specified port (that must be available as port 80 in the public network, or you can forward ports in your router to 80:8889, and the domain must point to your public IP), it will then request a challenge, expose the `/.well-known/acme-challenge/file` with the proper content, generate a domain private key, and retrieve the certificate chain:

 ```
 export DOMAIN=my.example.com